pcrane70/Blackrock-1/README.md

 - Simple UI
 - Only one class -> warrior
 - Only one race -> human
+- Leaderboards
 - Support for Linux

 ## Upcoming Features

-v 2.0

 - Better UI
 - New player profile
-- New player level system
 - Bosses!
-- Better item system
 - Crafting system and resources gathering
-- More classes:
+- More classes
-- Under the hood performance optimizations like multi-threading
 - Adding sounds!
 - Adding new and better graphics
-- Fully support for mac
+- Support for Mac and Windows

-v 3.0

-- New player profile creation
-- New game mechanics
 - Bigger open world
 - Multiplayer
 - Achievements
-- Global Leader boards
-- More dungeons!
-- More bosses!
-- More items!

 ## Installing